 6. Promotes Better Blood Sugar Control

-Fasting helps regulate insulin sensitivity, preventing blood sugar spikes and crashes.
+Fasting improves the body’s response to insulin, helping regulate blood sugar levels and preventing spikes and crashes.

-Research suggests that fasting may reduce the risk of type 2 diabetes by improving insulin function.
+Emerging research suggests fasting may reduce the risk of type 2 diabetes by enhancing insulin sensitivity and lowering fasting glucose.

 8. Encourages Healthy Eating Habits Post-Ramadan